What causes condensation on windows?

 How can you stop condensation on windows?

-Aside from the quick fixes above, if you’re looking for a permanent and long-term solution then it is recommended you hire a professional.
+If you’re looking for a permanent and long-term solution then it is recommended you contact a professional.
 An expert will be able to assess the cause of your condensation and offer ways to resolve it like resealing the window panes or refitting the entire window.

-While it is not the cheapest option it is often recommended that the entire window unit be replaced as this may secure the unit from condensation and by extension the damp and mould that develops in the home as a result.
+While it is not the cheapest option it is often recommended that the entire window unit be replaced as this can secure the unit from condensation and by extension the damp and mould that develops in your home as a result of it.